schmkls/JSON-translations-MCP-server/README.md

 - `translationId` - The translation ID using dot notation (e.g., "calendar.days.monday")
 - `language` - The language code for the translation file (e.g., "sv", "en", ...)
-- `path` - Path to the folder containing translation files
+- `path` - (Optional) Path to the folder containing translation files.
+If not provided, the default path set during server initialization will be used.
 - `translation` - The new translation value to be inserted

 ### Example